Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Nighttime Safety in Dubai

-According to recent surveys, a significant majority of residents and tourists in Dubai feel secure at night, with over 95% reporting a sense of safety while walking alone in well-lit areas.
+Under normal conditions, a significant majority of residents and tourists in Dubai feel secure at night, with over 95% reporting a sense of safety while walking alone in well-lit areas.
 This high level of perceived protection is mainly due to Dubai’s strict law enforcement and security measures.

 However, it is still important to exercise caution and follow certain guidelines to ensure personal safety, especially for women.